rahulchaurasiya2981-droid/C-Plus-Learn/notes/basic/L-03_Pointer.md

 - Pointer are the variable that contain address of the other variable (int *p=&x)
 - Pointer size depends on the system architecture, not the RAM size.
-- int *j; is dangerous because it creates a pointer that may contain a random address.
+- int *j; is dangerous because it creates a pointer that may contain a Garbage address(random address).
 Dereferencing it is undefined behavior, which can crash your program or corrupt memory invisibly.
 The safe alternative is: initialize, use nullptr, use smart pointers, prefer references, and employ sanitizers/tools during development.
 - A wild pointer is a pointer that has not been initialized and therefore points to an unknown or random memory address.
 - Here j is wild pointer